A geometric distortion solution specifically for historical observations and its implementation: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (Grant Nos.
-12203019), by the National Key R\&D Program of China (Grant No. 2022YFE0116800), by the National Natural Science Foundation of China (Grant Nos.
+This work was supported by the National Key R\&D Program of China (Grant No. 2022YFE0116800), by the National Natural Science Foundation of China (Grant Nos.
+12203019), by the Natural Science Foundation of Jiangxi Province (Grant Nos.
+20242BAB20033), by the National Natural Science Foundation of China (Grant Nos.
 11873026, 11273014) by the China Manned Space Project (Grant No. CMS-CSST-2021-B08) and the Joint Research Fund in Astronomy (Grant No. U1431227).
 The authors would like to thank the chief scientist Qian S. B. of the 1-m telescope and his working group for their kindly support and help.
-And thank them for sharing the observations of the binary star GSC02038-0293.
+And thank them for sharing the observations of the binary GSC02038-00293.
 This work has made use of data from the European Space Agency (ESA) mission \emph{Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the \emph{Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
 Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the \emph{Gaia} Multilateral Agreement.